rlancemartin/rlancemartin.github.io/_posts/2025-12-01-claude_diary.md

 </figcaption>
 </figure>

-In a [recent interview](https://www.youtube.com/watch?v=IDSAMqip6ms&t=352s), Cat Wu (product lead on Claude Code) mentioned some Anthropic staff use a similar pattern with Claude Code: create diary entries that summarize Claude Code sessions.
-Then perform reflection over the diary entries to identify patterns.
+In a [recent interview](https://www.youtube.com/watch?v=IDSAMqip6ms&t=352s), Cat Wu (product lead on Claude Code) mentioned some Anthropic staff use a similar pattern with Claude Code: create diary entries from Claude Code sessions and reflect on them to identify patterns.

 ## Implementing Claude Diary